ozzaney/ozzaney/README.md

 ### Hi 👋  I’m yejin son.

 I am a undergraduate student in department of Applied statistics and  Economics in Yonsei University.
-I'm interested in the field of ✨Natural Language Processing✨ and AI.
+I'm interested in the field of Natural Language Processing and AI.

 - 🔭 I’m currently interested in ...
   1.Text Style Transfer
   2. Generate new information using NLP

 - 🌱 Tools I can use